chung-leong/react-seq/examples/ink-cli/README.md

 # Ink CLI Example

-On prior occasions I've mentioned how React-seq lets you employ an imperative model of programming, used often for text-based, CLI programs.
+On prior occasions I've mentioned how React-seq lets you employ imperative programming, a model used often for text-based, CLI programs.
 In this example, we're going to create an actual CLI program.
 We'll make use of [Ink](https://github.com/vadimdemedes/ink), a React renderer that targets the terminal.
 Since CLI programs often involves time-consuming operations, React-seq complements Ink rather nicely.